 ii.
 During marking: The examining team moderates the marking process, checking that all markers follow the marking scheme correctly and consistently.
 During the marking process, there are nine independent checks to ensure the exam markers are correct.
 After scanning your paper online, the markers use marking software to check they haven’t missed any questions, added incorrectly, or made any other administrative errors.

 iii.
 After marking: The marking team double-check any borderline scripts from 47 to 53 to check no mistakes have been made that would make the difference between a pass and a fail.
-Any discrepancies are investigated thoroughly and resolved.
-Your exam results are added to your student record, and your entry options for the next session are created.
+They investigate any discrepancies thoroughly and resolve them.
+They add your exam results to your student record and create your entry options for the next session.
 The ACCA conducts several further checks to ensure the results are accurate before the official release.

 A couple of questions students always ask us about how ACCA exams are marked are: